radiantearth/stac-best-practices/best-practices-zarr-ndarray.md

 ##### Multiple bands per data variable (band as dimension)

 In some cases, a single data variable may contain multiple bands along a specific dimension (e.g., spectral bands stored as the dimension of the array).
-In this case, the `bands` array SHALL still reference individual bands, but the `name` field SHOULD indicate both the variable name and the band index or label.
+In this case, the band objects SHALL reference indexes within a variable, with the `name` field indicating both the variable name and the dimension index or label.

 ```json
 "assets": {